 There are two great music videos to introduce the phrase “Je m’appelle” in French.
 Here are my two favorites:

 This song uses “Je m’appelle” in every chorus and also has a lyric video version.
-The video and premise also has incredible shots of Paris and a strong message about immigration.
+The video also has incredible shots of Paris and a strong message about immigration and human rights.

 I also show this gem.
 In one word, it’s nothing short of hilarious.